Jewish insurgency in Mandatory Palestine: Martial law period

 Martial law was lifted on March 17 after 15 days.
 The authorities announced that 78 people had been arrested for suspected insurgent activity, of whom 15 were identified as Lehi members, 12 as Irgun members, and the rest "connected."
 The Yishuv suffered an estimated $10 million in economic losses as a result of martial law.
 Attacks had continued throughout the martial law period, and between March 1 and March 13, 14 British personnel and 15 civilians were killed in insurgent attacks.
 The attacks on security forces and oil pipeline sabotage continued after martial law was lifted, with an officer killed in an attack in Ramla on March 20 and a soldier killed in a mine attack on the Cairo-Haifa train at Rehovot.
-A British officer and policeman were shot dead while on horseback on March 29.
+A British officer and policeman were killed in a shooting attack on March 29.